Porges/ways-to-play/src/games/pigeon-lottery/index.md

 location.

-In many locations the game was treated as illegal, running afoul of anti-lottery laws; this despite it not being a lottery.
-Even when it started to become popular in American casinos, many Keno writers (ticket markers) believed it to be a lottery, and that it had only become quasi-legal through subterfuge (for example, see @AFamilyAffair [p.
+In many locations the game was treated as illegal, running afoul of anti-lottery laws; this despite it not being a lottery.{%fn%}See, for example,
+@GamblingGamesOfMalaya [p.
+48]: “although this form of gambling is named in the Chinese as ‘Lottery’, there is doubt that it is in fact a ‘lottery’.
+In a lottery there is a distribution of prices (usually money) by chance or lot.
+But in this form of gambling there are no prizes in the accepted sense, and although money paid out by a promoter to lucky punters is dependant on numbers drawn by chance, that money is not a distribution of prize money, but is in fulfulment of betting contracts.”{%endfn%} Even when it started to become popular in American casinos, many Keno writers (ticket markers) believed it to be a lottery, and that it had only become quasi-legal through subterfuge (for example, see
+@AFamilyAffair [p.
 179], and many other examples stating it to be a lottery).

 ## Early origins